parklab/SCAN2/README.md

 ```

 ## Downloading external data dependencies
-SCAN-SNV has only been tested on NCBI build 37.
+SCAN-SNV has been tested on the NCBI human reference build 37.

 Download reference genome.
 ```